The way people record, share and replay their lives has changed dramatically since the advent of Facebook-owned Instagram.

 Squires added, “These creators have 15 to 25 million followers, and people want to connect with these celebrities”.
 Speaking on the detachment from Stories, Squires said the new tool was also influenced by the ‘swipe up’ function within stories which move users off the platform, and as a result, IGTV was born.

 “That’s why we find ourselves living in a vertical world.
 The message has become aligned with the medium.
 Now that the message is finally aligned with the medium we’re seeing incredible work happening across the platform,” he said.

-Though, Squires also highlighted the importance of brands remembering to stay true to themselves while using the technology, “No matter what the format is, be true to your brand and don’t be gimmicky or simply show things people only want to see,” he said.
-Rather, understand that the same things are not going to work for every marketer.
+Though, Squires also highlighted the importance of brands remembering to stay true to themselves while using the technology.
+“No matter what the format is, be true to your brand and don’t be gimmicky or simply show things people only want to see,” he said.
+Rather, he added, understand that the same things are not going to work for every marketer.

-He touted the importance of brands using a variety of features within Instagram; from the shopper component, used by many local Australian brands, to direct response messaging, used by the likes of Oreos.
+Squires touted the importance of brands using a variety of features within Instagram; from the shopper component, used by many local Australian brands, to direct response messaging, used by the likes of Oreo.
 Squires said, “Feed, profile, stories, IGTV – tailor different messages which are consistent with a brand to support each other.”

-Overall, Instagram’s head of business urged businesses to keep looking forward and encouraged brands to adopt a trial and error approach to the technology.
+Overall, Instagram’s head of business urged companies to keep looking forward and encouraged brands to adopt a trial and error approach to the technology.

 “Roughly 76 per cent of people appreciate when brands try out these new formats and 65 per cent of people say they think of brands using vertical as more innovative,” he said.

-“So basically, you get bonus points for doing video even if it’s not perfect out of the gate, keep pushing forward keep trying new things because people and tech are not slowing down or staying in one place.”
+“So basically, you get bonus points for doing video even if it’s not perfect out of the gate.
+So keep pushing forward, and keep trying new things, because people and tech are not slowing down or staying in one place.”